 Unlike the long, thin tongue of many other amphibians, the tongue of midwife toads is round and flattened.
-Midwife toads belong to a family called Discoglossidae, which also includes the painted frogs.
+The toads belong to the family Discoglossidae, which also includes the painted frogs.

 Life of the Common Midwife Toad

 When a toad is alarmed, such as by being attacked or handled, the "warts" on its skin produce a poison with a strong and unpleasant smell.
 This poison helps to protect the toad from its predators.
-It doesn’t seem to affect humans, although it’s not a good idea for someone to touch their eyes right after handling a midwife toad.
+It doesn’t seem to affect humans, although it’s not a good idea for someone to touch their eyes right after handling one of the animals.

 The Mallorcan midwife toad lives only on the island of Majorca.
 The toad is making a comeback after being close to extinction.